ivonunes/plumekit/docs/testing.md

 await app.client.get("/me", headers: .bearer(token))          // authenticated request
 ```

-`app.postForm` percent-encodes the fields and appends the harness's CSRF token,
-so a controller test is just the fields it cares about.
-The lower-level
-`app.client.postForm(_:fields:)` encodes without the token, and the raw string
-form (`app.client.postForm("/posts", "a=b")`) is still there for testing
+`app.postForm` percent-encodes the fields and appends the harness's CSRF token, so a controller test is just the fields it cares about.
+The lower-level `app.client.postForm(_:fields:)` encodes without the token, and the raw string form (`app.client.postForm("/posts", "a=b")`) is still there for testing malformed bodies.
-malformed bodies.

 ## Response assertions

-Convenience checks that read well inside `#expect`:
+Responses carry convenience checks that read well inside `#expect`:

 ```swift
 #expect(response.hasStatus(201))